Pharyngitis and Tonsillitis

 Antibiotics will not help treat viral sore throats.
 Treatment may include:

-Antibiotics are prescribed if the cause of the infection is bacterial.
+Antibiotics are prescribed if the infection is bacterial.

 What are possible complications of pharyngitis and tonsillitis?

-Most cases of pharyngitis and tonsillitis will run their course without any complications.
+Most cases of pharyngitis and tonsillitis will run their course without any problems.

 But if the disease is caused by strep, rare complications can happen.
 These include

 rheumatic fever, rheumatic heart disease, and kidney disease.
 Treatment with antibiotics

 can prevent these complications.
 In rare cases, a pocket of infection (peritonsillar